 If you’re looking for more of a party atmosphere, the Azure Pool kicks it up a notch.
 There you’ll find music and good vibes with an adult crowd.

 The Venetian Pool Deck has a great atmosphere with multiple pools and fantastic fountains.
 If you’re lucky enough to get one, the 23 cabanas all feature chaise lounges, AC/Heat, TVs, a telephone, fans, a fridge, and attention from a personal cabana host.

-Billed as the “ultimate luxury escape” (source) Canyon River Ranch Spa provides poolside spa services to the cabanas of both hotels.
-Along with their 134,000 sq. ft. day spa, the Canyon River Ranch Spa also offers a variety of services poolside.
+Billed as the “ultimate luxury escape” (source) Canyon Ranch Spa provides poolside spa services to the cabanas of both hotels.
+Along with their 134,000 sq. ft. day spa, the spa also offers a variety of services poolside.

 Poolside services include:

 - Private yoga classes for groups & parties

 The Aquatic Club

 Modeled after the sophisticated atmosphere of swim and lawn clubs, guests of either hotel can access the Aquatic Club for privacy and luxury.
 Consider the club to be a more refined poolside day club.
 It’s a retro-styled pool party!

 Both the Venetian and the Palazzo boast world-famous, best-of-the-strip nightclubs.
 Expect a 1-2 hour wait on the weekends at either spot, but anyone you ask will tell you it’s worth it.

 Find out more about nightclubs in Las Vegas in our article here.